oarriaga/paz/README.md

 ## Additional functionality

-* PAZ has [built-in messages](https://github.com/oarriaga/paz/blob/master/paz/abstract/messages.py) e.g. ''Pose6D'' for easier data exchange with other libraries or frameworks such as [ROS](https://www.ros.org/).
+* PAZ has [built-in messages](https://github.com/oarriaga/paz/blob/master/paz/abstract/messages.py) e.g. ``Pose6D`` for an easier data exchange with other libraries or frameworks such as [ROS](https://www.ros.org/).

-* There are custom callbacks e.g. MAP evaluation for object detectors while training
+* There are custom [callbacks](https://github.com/oarriaga/paz/blob/master/paz/optimization/callbacks.py) e.g. MAP evaluation for object detectors while training

-* PAZ comes with data loaders for the following datasets:
+* PAZ comes with [data loaders](https://github.com/oarriaga/paz/tree/master/paz/datasets) for the multiple datasets:
     OpenImages, VOC, YCB-Video, FAT, FERPlus, FER2013

-* We have an automatic batch creation and dispatching wrappers for an easy connection between generators and our pipelines.
+* We have an automatic [batch creation and dispatching wrappers](https://github.com/oarriaga/paz/blob/master/paz/abstract/sequence.py) for an easy connection between you ``pipelines`` and tensorflow generators.
 Please look at the examples and the processor ``pr.SequenceWrapper`` for more information.

 ### Models